-• Whenever we learn a new skill, we need time to practise it.
+Whenever we learn a new skill, we need time to practise it.
 If we stay only at the theory, we run the risk of not actually changing behaviours back in the workplace.

 Split the group into four, with each group at one flip chart.
 Ask each group to identify a well-known personality and write the name of that person on the flip.
 Ask them to create a quadrant on the flip, and label the four colour energies.
 Invite them to discuss and record examples of how they see this person using each colour energy.
 Ask the group to order the colour energies for that individual from highest to lowest.
-Then have the group determine their likely eight-type.